 In the winter months, it’s hard to resist gaining weight.
 The cold weather makes it less inviting to go outside and exercise.
 It also leads to cravings for warm, heavy comfort foods that feel great going down, but tend to pad the waistline.

-You may not gain a lot—a pound or two—but the trouble is that you probably won’t be able to lose it over the course of the next year.
+You may not gain a lot — a pound or two — but the trouble is that you probably won’t be able to lose it during the course of the next year.
 That leads to the “slow creep” of weight gain that tends to plague most of us as we age.

 Fortunately, you don’t have to accept winter weight gain as inevitable.
 One thing you can do to protect yourself is to choose your foods carefully.
 The ones we’ve listed below can actually help you maintain the weight you have, and will also support any weight-loss efforts you may make.

 1. Broth-based Soups

 Soups are warm and comforting in the wintertime, and they also tend to be filling, but low in calories as long as you choose the broth-based ones, not the cream-based ones.
 Chicken noodle, vegetable and other similar flavors provide good-for-you vegetables, healthy protein and even a few immune-boosting spices, all without contributing to weight gain.
 If you’re struggling with a cold or the flu, chicken soup may even help you get over it faster.

 Hot oatmeal makes the ideal breakfast in the winter, not only because it’s warm and comforting but because you can dress it up with all sorts of healthy things to start your day off right.
 Add some berries, chopped nuts, raisins, cinnamon or whatever sounds good, and your body will enjoy the nutrients while you enjoy the feeling of being full.